 Subject: USDO1 Comments

-I believe that the recent FCC Ruling to allow Comcast and NBC to Merge is extremely Anti-Consumer in nature and should be looked at Very Closely!!!
+I believe that the recent FCC Ruling to allow Comcast and NBC to Merge is Start Printed Page 34760extremely Anti-Consumer in nature and should be looked at Very Closely!!!
 In that Ruling the FCC requires that Comcast:

 “Offers stand alone broadband Internet access services at reasonable prices and of sufficient bandwidth so that customers can access online video services without the need to purchase a cable television subscription from Comcast” Who is going to Oversee this requirement?
 As far as I have seen through personal experience; Comcast makes it very difficult to order Internet Service as a “Stand Alone” Service and charges a “Premium Rate” to do so!!